MyNameIsTakenOMG/aws-solution-architect-associate/README.md

    - Run your production workloads across VMware vSphere-based private, public, and hybrid cloud environments
    - Have a disaster recover strategy
 ## More Solutions Architecture
+ - Event processing in AWS:
+   - Lambda, SQS, SNS:
+     - SQS ---> Lambda, then SQS send ---> DLQ
+     - SQS FIFO ---> Lambda, then SQS send ---> DLQ
+     - SNS async---> Lambda(retry), then Lambda send DLQ ---> SQS
+   - fan-out pattern:
+     - SDK ---> SNS ---> SQS *n (subscribed)
+   - S3 Event notifications : S3 send:events ---> SQS, SNS, Lambda
+   - S3 Event notifications with EventBridge:
+     - S3 send:events ---> EventBridge ---> over 18 AWS services as destinations
+     - Advanced filtering options with JSON rules (metadata, object size, name...)
+     - Multiple Destinations – ex Step Functions, Kinesis Streams / Firehose…
+     - EventBridge Capabilities – Archive, Replay Events, Reliable delivery
+   - Amazon EventBridge – Intercept API Calls: CloudTrail will catch any API calls and send corresponding events to the EVentBridge, and EventBridge will send events or alerts to certain destination, such as SNS.
+   - API Gateway – AWS Service Integration Kinesis Data Streams example (external events):
+     - client send requests ---> API Gateway ---> Kinesis Data Stream ---> Kinesis Data Firehose ---> S3
+ - Caching Strategies:
+   - client ---> CloudFront ---> API Gateway ---> App logic (EC2 / Lambda) ---> Databases / (ElastiCache or DAX) // dynamic routes with dynamic contents
+     - CloudFront(edge) ---> S3 // static contents
+   - Caching, TTL, Network, Computation, Cost, latency
+   - CloudFront: help cache contents at the edge location which is close to the end users (setup TTL in case of any change of the contents)
+   - API Gateway (regional): cache between clients and API gateway
+   - the backend logic doesn't have any cache capability, but the in-memory DB or DAX could help cache some complicated queries
+   - there's no cache in S3 buckets or DBs.
+ - Blocking an IP address
+   - with NACL as well as security group, we can deny certain IP addresses
+   - for NLB(fixed IP address), ALB, make sure security group for EC2 instances allow traffic from load balancers
+   - for ALB, we can use WAF to do some more complex IP filtering
+   - with CloudFront, we can restrict IPs from certain geo-locations, and also by using WAF, we can block certain IPs
+ - High Performance Computing (HPC): quickly add resources within no time and pay only what you use, then what services help perform HPC?
+   - Data Management & Transfer:
+     - AWS Direct Connect: Move GB/s of data to the cloud, over a private secure network
+     - Snowball & Snowmobile: Move PB of data to the cloud
+     - AWS DataSync: Move large amount of data between on-premises and S3, EFS, FSx for Windows
+   - Compute and Networking
+     - EC2 Instances: CPU optimized, GPU optimized, Spot Instances / Spot Fleets for cost savings + Auto Scaling
+     - EC2 Placement Groups: Cluster for good network performance
+     - EC2 Enhanced Networking (SR-IOV)
+       - Higher bandwidth, higher PPS (packet per second), lower latency
+       - Option 1: **Elastic Network Adapter (ENA)** up to 100 Gbps
+       - Option 2: Intel 82599 VF up to 10 Gbps – LEGACY
+     - **Elastic Fabric Adapter (EFA)**
+       - Improved ENA for HPC, only works for Linux
+       - Great for inter-node communications, tightly coupled workloads
+       - Leverages Message Passing Interface (MPI) standard
+       - **Bypasses the underlying Linux OS to provide low-latency, reliable transport**
+   - Storage
+     - Instance-attached storage:
+       - EBS: scale up to 256,000 IOPS with io2 Block Express
+       - Instance Store: scale to millions of IOPS, linked to EC2 instance, low latency
+     - Network storage:
+       - Amazon S3: large blob, not a file system
+       - Amazon EFS: scale IOPS based on total size, or use provisioned IOPS
+       - Amazon FSx for Lustre: HPC optimized distributed file system, millions of IOPS.
+Backed by S3
+   - Automation and Orchestration
+     - AWS Batch: AWS Batch supports multi-node parallel jobs, which enables you to run single jobs that span multiple EC2 instances.
+Easily schedule jobs and launch EC2 instances accordingly.
+     - AWS ParallelCluster: Open-source cluster management tool to deploy HPC on AWS.
+Configure with text files.
+Automate creation of VPC, Subnet, cluster type and instance types.
+Ability to enable EFA on the cluster (improves network performance)
+ - Creating a highly available EC2 instance
+   - having a standby EC2 instance, cloudwatch and lambda (start the standby instance and attach it with the elastic IP)
+   - using ASG, and user data attachment based on Tag for elastic IP
+   - ASG + EBS, ASG terminate lifecycle hook: create an EBS snapshot with tag, then when a new instance launched in a new AZ, ASG launch lifecycle hook: create EBS volume from the snapshot.
 ## Other services
 ## White Papers and Architectures